-The Mayor shall establish an Office of Short-Term Residential Rental Administration and Enforcement, which shall provide a single location to receive and process applications for the Registry and which shall be staffed by the Department, the Department of Building Inspection, and the Tax Collector's Office as needed to process applications for the Registry and enforce the requirements of this Chapter 41A in a timely and efficient manner.
+The Mayor shall establish an Office of Short-Term Residential Rental Administration and Enforcement, which shall provide a single location to receive and process applications for the Registry and complaints regarding violations of this Chapter 41A. -and which This Office shall be staffed by the Department and other departments as appropriate, with participation from the Department of Building Inspection, and the Treasurer/Tax Collector's Office, and other departments as needed to process applications for the Registry and enforce the requirements of this Chapter 41A in a timely and efficient manner.
 It is the intent of this Board in directing the establishment of this office to streamline both the process of administering the Registry and enforcing the requirements of this Chapter 41A to protect residential housing from unlawful conversion to Tourist or Transient Use.